sf-wdi-26/intro-angular-lab/readme.md

 	* `index.html` with links to the Angular CDN and `app.js`.
 	* `ng-app` and `ng-controller` directives in the HTML.
 	* `app.js` that initializes your Angular app and adds a controller.
-3. Run `budo app.js --open` from your Terminal to start your server and open your app in the browser.
+3. Run `budo app.js --open` from your Terminal to start your server and open your app in the browser._*_
 4. Implement solutions to the following challenges.
 Refer to the [solution branch](https://github.com/sf-wdi-26/intro-angular-lab/tree/solution) for guidance.

+_* (You may need to `npm install -g budo` to do this.
+Or just fire up your server another way.
+[Budo](https://github.com/mattdesl/budo) is a dev tool that serves your code and bundles on the fly.)_

 ## Challenges